-- when we refer a case to the Takeovers Panel, or
+- when we refer a case to the Takeovers Panel

 - when we secure a regulatory outcome.

-We will generally not publicise matters that are the subject of private hearings, such as banning and licensing hearings before ASIC’s Hearings Delegates and Companies Auditors and Liquidators Disciplinary Board (CALDB) references, when they commence.
+We will generally not publicise matters that are the subject of private hearings, such as banning and licensing hearings before ASIC’s Hearings Delegates and Companies Auditors Disciplinary Board (CADB) references, when they commence.